cesar/blacklist/README.md

 ##### Usage

-To determin whether an IP address is part of a list, simply make an HTTP POST request to the base app url:
+To determine whether an IP address is part of a list, simply make an HTTP POST request to the base app url:

 ```
 POST http://localhost:3000/